gevent/gevent/doc/intro.rst

 without pre-built wheels or if wheel installation is disabled, a C compiler (Xcode on OS X) and the Python development package are required.
-`cffi`_ can optionally be installed to build the CFFI backend in addition to the Cython backend on CPython.
+`cffi`_ can optionally be installed to build the CFFI backend in addition to the Cython backend on CPython; it is necessary to use the libuv backend.

 Development instructions (including building from a source checkout) can be found `on PyPI <https://pypi.python.org/pypi/gevent#development>`_.